-Operated by the Senator John Heinz History Center, the museum is open to the public daily from 10:00 A.M. until 5:00 P.M.
+Senator John Heinz History Center, the museum is open to the public daily from 10:00 A.M. until 5:00 P.M.
 Special programs and group tours are available throughout the year.
 Please contact the museum to inquire about programs or tours at 412-281-9284.

 GPS DD: Lat.
 40.44097 Long. -80.0094

 The Fort Pitt Block House was built in 1764 as a small defensive redoubt and is the only surviving structure of Fort Pitt -- a key British fortification during the French and Indian War, which also served as the western headquarters of the Continental Army during the American Revolution.

 The Block House was originally constructed to help defend Fort Pitt from American Indian attacks during the mid-18th century.
 After the British abandoned the fort in 1772, the Block House turned into a trading post for a number of years.

 By 1785, the building was converted into a single-family dwelling.
 During the 19th century, it became a multi-family tenement with a family living on the second floor.

 In 1894, the Block House was gifted to the Pittsburgh Chapter of the Daughters of the American Revolution by the structure’s owner, Mary Croghan Schenley.
 The chapter embarked upon a 16-month restoration, which primarily involved the in-filling of window and door openings cut into the Block House during its century-long use as a residence.

 The Block House is still owned and operated by the Fort Pitt Society of the Daughters of the American Revolution of Allegheny County, Pennsylvania.
 It has remained free and open to the public since 1895.